parlant/google-sheets-Q/README.md

 - **Enhanced Spreadsheet Capabilities**: Supercharge your Google Sheets with the latest OpenAI models.
 Whether you’re generating content, analyzing text, or automating responses, **Q** transforms your spreadsheets into a powerful AI tool, allowing for complex operations that were previously unimaginable in this environment.

+- **Budget-Friendly Caching**: Q intelligently caches responses from OpenAI for identical requests for at least 6 hours.
+This means you won't be charged multiple times for the same query, making it a cost-effective solution for frequent or repeated tasks.
+By reducing unnecessary API calls, Q helps you manage your budget while still delivering powerful AI-driven insights.

 ### Why Choose **Q** Over the Competition?

 Other solutions like LangChain and Python frameworks are powerful but often come with a steep learning curve and require significant setup time. **Q** stands out by being incredibly easy to use, making it accessible to a broader audience while still offering the depth needed for more advanced users.
 You don’t need to be a programmer to use **Q** – if you’re comfortable with Google Sheets, you’re ready to start building AI-powered solutions today.